Children’s Inn Families Join First Lady, President at White House for Be Best Anniversary

 Following the first lady, NIH Director Dr. Francis Collins spoke to congratulate Mrs. Trump on the anniversary of Be Best and emphasize the importance of physical well-being for children and adults by being active, eating well, getting enough sleep, exercising the brain, maintaining a healthy weight and keeping up-to-date on vaccinations.
 Collins also highlighted the importance of emotional and spiritual well-being for children to be their best.

 In addition, Dr. Collins briefly recounted the story of NIH patient and Children’s Inn resident Amani, 13, who was successfully treated for sickle cell disease with a bone marrow transplant at the NIH Clinical Center.
 Asking Amani to stand, he was greeted with applause by the guests, including the president and first lady.

 “Now I have a new friend – the president,” Amani recounted after returning to The Children’s Inn that afternoon.
 “He gave me the thumbs up.”

 Amani had the chance to briefly talk privately with the first lady when they took commemorative pictures after the event’s speaking program had ended.
 This was the second time the Kenyan boy had the chance to meet the first lady.
 In February of this year, Amani met Mrs. Trump for the first time at The Children’s Inn when she visited on Valentine’s Day.
 Amani presented the first lady with a MyIntent necklace he had imprinted with the words “hope” and “faith.”
 Mrs. Trump had wished him well for his transplant and told him she would pray for him.

-“I told the first lady that her prayers helped,” Amani said.
+“I told Melania that her prayers helped,” Amani said.
 “I feel good.”